MaltoonYezi/EducationalWebsite/README.md

 To use it:
 1. Unpack the archive
 2. Drop all files in "domains/localhost" folder
 3. Import the database through PHP My Admin.
 Encoding: "UTF-8".
-The database is called "learnsite".
+The database is named "learnsite".
 4. Start "Open Server.exe"
 5. Tap on the red flag to open a pop up menu
 6. Click the green flag with description "Run server"